6 Best Employee Engagement Workshops in 2023

 Divon Academy’s ‘Creating a Purpose-Driven Culture’ is a 90-minute online course which aims to help engage hybrid and home workers as well as those who work from a shared office.
 It includes group activities and breakout sessions, and there’s a personal exercise for each attendee to complete.

 The course is led by Harvard alumni Elan Divan, an author and educator who runs the team course over Zoom to include as many attendees as you’d like.
-During the course attendees define their own purposes and values, then enquire whether those values are in alignment with the goals of their organisation.
+During the course attendees define their own purposes and values, then enquire whether those values are in alignment with the goals of their organization.

 2. Development and Retention – making employees feel valued